Switch to guest mode on your Android

 Disable Guest Mode

 When you get your phone back in one piece (hopefully) follow these steps to disable it.
-Follow step one and two above and tap the icon that shows your Google account.
+Follow steps one and two above and tap the icon that shows your Google account.
 Note: This will delete whatever was saved in Guest Mode.